-The real problem though is much more fundamental.
+The real problem though is much more fundamental and this needs addressing from a Digital Transformation perspective.

 Ask yourself why you need an assessment.